kwertyops/byte-of-python/src/while.md

 Although the above code snippets show that it is *possible* to replace a `for`-loop with a `while`-loop, this is not advised.
 Instead, use the following guidelines to determine which type of loop to use:

 - Use a `while`-loop when the number of iterations is **unknown** before the loop completes.
-- Use a `for`-loop when before the loop starts, you know how many iterations you need.
+- Use a `for`-loop when before you know how many iterations you need befor the loop starts executing.
-- It's still better to use a `for`-loop if the number of iterations is unknown while you are writing the program, but is determined during the program (in other words, `for i in range(variable)`), since in this case the value is known by the time the loop begins.
+- It's still better to use a `for`-loop if the number of iterations is unknown while you are writing the program, but is determined during the program before the loop is executed (in other words, `for i in range(variable)`), since in this case the value is known by the time the loop begins.

 ## Putting it all together

 ### Example 1
 Here's an example of a full program that uses a `while`-loop.
-It simulates rolling a die, to see how many rolls before we roll a 6.
+It simulates rolling a six-sided die, to see how many rolls it takes to roll a 6.
 Note that a `for`-loop is not possible here, since we do not know how many rolls of the die it will take until we finally roll a 6.

 <table>
 <tr><td>Code</td><td>Sample output</td></tr>